 How to deal

-Of course, you should phone friends and family but sometimes you need someone actually in the location.
+Of course, you should phone friends and family but sometimes you need someone actually in the location when you’re dealing with anxiety travelling solo.
 Tell the hostel staff if something bad has happened.
 I’m sure they’ll be happy to drive you to a hospital or police station.

 Use female traveller Facebook groups like Girls Love Travel to call for help.
 I’ve seen messages before saying ‘hey girls, I’m in Ubud and I’m having a terrible day, can someone meet for coffee?’.
 People always reply and tag friends who are there.